silverton-io/buz/site/docs/inputs/opcua.md

 # 🟡 OPC-UA

 OPC-UA inputs are not yet supported.
+Stay tuned 🏴‍☠️😉😮.